Christian Insights 4 You

 Being recognisable

-But God didn’t tell Jesus what to wear – as he made a point of telling the Jewish priests in ancient times.
-He made those priests instantly recognisable by their clothing.
-Jesus used his personal example - his character (not least his love, compassion and forgiveness) and his powerful words - as ‘clothes’ to make him recognisable.
+Unlike the priests of ancient times whose clothing made them instantly recognisable, Jesus wasn’t told what to wear, yet he certainly stood out.
+Jesus used personal example - his character (not least his love, compassion and forgiveness) and powerful words - as clothes to make him recognisable.

 What about us?